AmruthaR-04/Katalon_Amazon_01/README.md

 Step 1: Create the Test Plan based on the given project.

-Step 2: Create the Test Case & Test Scenarios in Excel sheet.
+Step 2: Create the Test Cases & Test Scenarios in Excel sheet.

 Step 3: Create the Test Data for Which Scenarios in Excel sheet.

 Step 4: Go to the Katalon Studio Tool, First create the Project and give a name based on the project.

-Step5: In the Test Case folder create the test case.
+Step5: In the Test Cases folder create the test case.

 Step 6: Create the Test Suite level and Test suite collection in Katalon Studio.